nombrekeff/wallas-gh/docs/readme.md

 ## Matchers
 Matchers are the way of evaluating properties within the event.
-Lets say we want to check if a push is a release, for taht we would do:
+Lets say we want to check if the pushed branch is **"release"**, for that we would do:
 ```yml
 on_push:
   - match: